Import Pipeline¶

 Filter flags (for_baby, for_toddler, is_water, …)¶

-Several boolean columns are computed from equipment present within each playground polygon.
-They drive both the filter UI and the filter_attrs payload in the centroid RPC.
+Several boolean columns in playground_stats are computed from equipment found inside each playground polygon.
+They drive both the filter UI and the filter_attrs payload in the cluster RPC.

 | Flag | Triggers |